Beyond the Baseline: How Jeff Parsons is keeping Wethersfield connected

-KEWANEE, Ill — During basketball season, Wethersfield Head Coach and Athletic Director Jeff Parsons is used to being the one interviewed.
-But now, he's on the other side of things and the one asking questions.
+KEWANEE, Ill — During basketball season, Wethersfield School District Head Coach and Athletic Director Jeff Parsons is used to being the one interviewed.
+But now, he's the one asking questions.

 "It's tough times, we're all learning," said Parsons.
 "We're just trying to stay in contact and do the best we can during this situation.
 There's not much we can do about it, so we just gotta stay positive and keep moving forward."